-- The SkillSource Group, Inc. on behalf of Virginia Career Works Northern - Fairfax County Government (through the Chairman of the Board of Supervisors as the Chief Elected Official for Northern Virginia Area #11) - Fairfax County (through its Department of Family Services) - Fairfax County (through its Department of Housing and Community Development) - Fairfax County School Board, which operates Fairfax County Public Schools (FCPS) - Loudoun County (through its Department of Family Services) - Loudoun County School Board, which operates as Loudoun County Public Schools (LCPS) - Prince William County (through its Department of Social Services) - Prince William County Public Schools (PWCS), Adult Education - City of Manassas (through its Department of Family Services) - City of Manassas Park (through its Department of Social Services) - Commonwealth of Virginia (through its Department for Aging and Rehabilitative Services) - Commonwealth of Virginia (through its Department for the Blind and Vision Impaired) - Commonwealth of Virginia (through the Virginia Employment Commission) - Northern Virginia Community College - Melwood Horticultural Training Center - Educational Credit Management Corporation The College Place
+- The SkillSource Group, Inc. on behalf of Virginia Career Works Northern - Fairfax County Government (through the Chairman of the Board of Supervisors as the Chief Elected Official for Northern Virginia Area #11) - Fairfax County (through its Department of Family Services) - Fairfax County (through its Department of Housing and Community Development) - Fairfax County School Board, which operates Fairfax County Public Schools (FCPS)

-E. Describe how one-stop centers are implementing and transitioning to an integrated technology-enabled intake and case management information system for core programs and programs carried out by one-stop partners [WIOA Sec.
+- Loudoun County (through its Department of Family Services) - Loudoun County School Board, which operates as Loudoun County Public Schools (LCPS) - Prince William County (through its Department of Social Services) - Prince William County Public Schools (PWCS), Adult Education - City of Manassas (through its Department of Family Services) - City of Manassas Park (through its Department of Social Services) - Commonwealth of Virginia (through its Department for Aging and Rehabilitative Services) - Commonwealth of Virginia (through its Department for the Blind and Vision Impaired) - Commonwealth of Virginia (through the Virginia Employment Commission) - Commonwealth of Virginia (through the Virginia Works) - Northern Virginia Community College - Educational Credit Management Corporation The College Place - E. Describe how one-stop centers are implementing and transitioning to an integrated technology-enabled intake and case management information system for core programs and programs carried out by one-stop partners [WIOA Sec.
 108(b)(21)]

-The Area #11 One-Stop Operator has increased the accessibility of services to customers by using web-based approaches to services, particularly due to the COVID-19 pandemic, as previously mentioned, such as creating orientation videos for the WIOA Adult, Dislocated Worker and Youth programs, use of the Virginia Career Works Referral Portal, posting a fillable PDF WIOA intake packet online, and allowing jobseekers to sign up for virtual and in-person services online.
-The One-Stop Operator also conducts monthly webinars that are accessible to anyone with computer and Internet access on topics such as How to Write an Effective Resume, The Art of Interviewing, Job Loss Survival Guide and A Jobseeker's Guide to Managing a Career.
-The VCWN website is also Section 508 compliant.
+The Area #11 One-Stop Operator has increased the accessibility of services to customers by using web-based approaches to services, particularly after the COVID-19 pandemic, as previously mentioned, such as creating orientation videos for the WIOA Adult, Dislocated Worker and Youth programs, use of the Virginia Career Works Referral Portal, posting a fillable PDF WIOA intake packet online, and allowing jobseekers to sign up for virtual and in-person services online.
+The One-Stop Operator also conducts monthly webinars that are accessible to anyone with computer and Internet access on topics such as How to Write an Effective Resume, The Art of